madetech/blog/posts/tdd_rspec.md

-# TDD, unit testing and rspec
+# Focus with well structured rspec tests

 Before joining Made, my experience with unit testing was always with PHPUnit.
 It's very flexible in allowing you to write tests quickly; create a class, add some methods that start with `test`, include some assertions, and away you go.
-What I don't think it allows you to do well is think about how to structure your tests, and what to focus them on.
+What I don't think PHPUnit—and similar—allow you to do well is think about how to structure your tests, and what to focus them on.
 For that you have to rely on experience and good discipline.

-***

-**Note:** There are many ways to structure rspec tests.
-It doesn't restrict you to write them in one single way.
-It just tries to guide you in an opinionated direction.
-Whether you agree with that direction is up to you.
+Take the following example test in rspec, written in 'retro' style:

 ```
 describe Warehouse do